Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 Kernel filename: ntkrnlmp.pdb
 ```

-Now run the following commands from the by changing the paramater accordingly to create LibVMI config with Rekall profile:
+Now run the following commands from the by changing the paramater accordingly and providing the correct PDB guid and Kernal filename to create LibVMI config profile:

 ```bash
 cd /tmp